AlbertKhomich/uni_sparql/README.md

 The result is an `.nt` file that represents the initial knowledge graph.
 That graph can then be loaded into a triple store such as Fuseki and enriched further with the other commands in this repository.

+## How The Data Enrichment Pipeline Works

+The enrichment workflow is incremental.
+Instead of rebuilding the KG from scratch, the commands query the existing graph through a SPARQL endpoint, look for missing information, and write new triples as another `.nt` file that can be loaded back into the store.

+The main enrichment stages are:

+1. `sblp-openalex-enrich`

+   This is the primary live enrichment step.
+It reads publications, tries to match each one to an OpenAlex work, prefers DOI-based matching when possible, and falls back to title matching otherwise.
+It then emits new triples for missing DOI links, PDF URLs, OpenAlex topic links, author `sameAs` links, and affiliation organizations.

+2. `sblp-openalex-offline`

+   This is the cache-based version of the OpenAlex enrichment step.
+Instead of calling the live API, it reads previously stored OpenAlex work and search caches and generates the same kind of missing DOI, affiliation, and author identity triples.
+This is useful for repeatable runs and for continuing enrichment without new API calls.

+3. `sblp-openalex-affiliation-geo`

+   After affiliation organizations have been linked to OpenAlex institutions, this step enriches them with geographic metadata such as city, country, latitude, longitude, and continent.

+4. Optional PDF / LLM enrichment for GitHub links

+   A separate branch of the pipeline looks for code repositories related to publications:

+   - `sblp-pdf-github-prompt` collects papers with PDF URLs, downloads or reuses PDFs, extracts text, finds GitHub mentions, and writes structured prompts
+   - `sblp-llm-from-prompts` sends those prompts to an LLM and stores the answers as JSONL
+   - `sblp-answers-to-nt` converts accepted high-confidence answers into RDF triples such as `schema:codeRepository`

+There is also an older `sblp-enrich` command that follows a DBLP-based enrichment path for adding missing author information.
+In practice, the OpenAlex-based commands appear to be the main schema.org-oriented enrichment workflow in this repository.

 ## Project Layout

 The package uses a shallow `src/` layout: